How Love Affects Your Psychological Health

 Feeling of falling

 First of all, being in love is a huge shock.
 At first, anxiety and doubt violate our inner calm, threatening the measured course of our life.
 There are fear and disorder.
 It seems that we are getting involved in something unknown.
-We desperately want to understand if another person needs us, and how much he is interested in our presence.
+We desperately want to understand if another person needs us, and how much he is interested in our presence or browse single ladies.

 Love - which is so idealized – isn’t only a pleasure.
 This is also an occasion for numerous questions and concerns, explains philosopher and psychoanalyst Monique Schneider.
 She talks about our vulnerability, and the "breakdown" that appears at the beginning of the relationship: our individual self suddenly weakens because of the unexpectedness and beauty of the other person.
 It’s because of it, we are seized by a sense of falling.
 The object of our thoughts is another person - mysterious, elusive, and unknown.
 In this state there is a place for anxiety: is he fixed on me?
 How long will this last?
 We begin to live in a discontinuous mode: every next moment becomes unpredictable.